Reviews You Can Rely On

 Hand Warmer Pocket

-This is a small pouch or zippered pocket to place a handwarmer for extra cold days.
-Models with a hand warmer pocket include the Gordini Gore-Tex Down III, Gordini GTX Storm Glove, Burton Gore-tex Mitten, Dakine Camino, and the Burton Gore-Tex Deluxe.
+Hand warmer pockets provide a convenient spot to stash a handwarmer for those extra cold days.
+Models with a hand warmer pocket include the Outdoor Research Revolution II, Gordini GTX Storm Glove, Burton Gore-tex Mitten, Dakine Camino, and the Burton Gore-Tex Deluxe.
+On the flip side, this zippered pocket can also be opened up to double as a vent when your hands get too hot.

 ski gloves womens - the gordini gore-tex down gloves feature a pocket specially designed...